Collocations for mystery - noun

 The police are close to solving the mystery of the missing murder weapon.

-shed/throw light on
+throw light on

-The witness could shed no light on the mystery of the deceased''s identity.
+The witness could shed no light on the mystery of the deceased's identity.

-The witness could shed no light on the mystery of the deceased''s identity.
+The witness could shed no light on the mystery of the deceased's identity.

-explore, fathom, grapple with, penetrate, understand
+grapple with,

 Her poetry attempts to penetrate the dark mystery of death.